orbs-network/orbs-network-typescript/client/crypto-sdk-android/readme.md

 Not calling initialize may cause the SDK to become unstable and may cause issues with generating addresses and working with them.

-The client classes `OrbsContract` and `OrbsClient` are used to access and manipulate data on the orbs-network.
+The client classes `OrbsContract` and `OrbsClient` are used to access and manipulate data on the orbs-network as explained above.

-**You will create a *'Contract'* that will use the *'Client'* to access the network.**

 ### Addresses

-Next, to generate a new address you should call the following:
+Next, to generate a new address you should call the following (using the `AutoCloseble` interface):
 ```java
 private String generateAddress() {
         try (ED25519Key key = new ED25519Key();